Palace of la Bolsa de Madrid

 The Palace of la Bolsa de Madrid (Spanish: Palacio de la Bolsa de Madrid) is a nineteenth-century building located in Madrid, Spain.

-It is a neo-classical building, featuring a portico supported by six Corinthian columns.
-It was given the heritage listing Bien de Interés Cultural in 1992.
+It is neo-classical in style, featuring a portico supported by six Corinthian columns.

 History

-It was designed to house the main Spanish stock exchange, the Bolsa de Madrid, and was opened by the Queen Regent of Spain, Maria Cristina, in 1893.
-The Bolsa de Madrid still occupies the building.
+The building was designed by Enrique María Repullés to house the main Spanish stock exchange, the Bolsa de Madrid, which had been in existence since 1831.
+It can be compared to other European stock exchange buildings of the time such as that of Vienna which also has a hexastyle portico.
+The building was opened by the Queen Regent of Spain, Maria Cristina, in 1893.

+Electronic trading replaced floor trading in 1989.
+The building was given the heritage listing Bien de Interés Cultural in 1992.